enstn/enstn/README.md

-Hi, this is where I store my brainrot code.
+Hi, this is where I store my code.

 <!---
 enstn/enstn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.